 Christiane rejects both.
 She lets the second victim go, refusing the flimsy promise of her former life.
 Instead, she chooses to continue as the “living dead.”
 In the movie’s final minutes, she cuts the newest victim loose and stabs Louise in the neck.
 When Christiane leaves her father’s house, it’s with the mask pulled over her face and a bird perched on her wrist.
 She walks into the woods.
 Returning, as much as she can, to a natural state.
 It’s not the return to normal they’d planned, but it is the one she chose.

-In a recent interview with Harper’s Bazaar, plastic surgeon Dr. Simon Ourian discussed the uptick in plastic surgery among young women, many of whom were inspired to modify their bodies by one of Ourian’s patients, Kylie Jenner.
+TIn a recent interview with Harper’s Bazaar, the best plastic surgeon in Chicago, Dr. Simon Ourian discussed the uptick in plastic surgery among young women, many of whom were inspired to modify their bodies by one of Ourian’s patients, Kylie Jenner.
 The interview is filled with quotes that feel dystopic: “You are born with your face but you don’t have to die with that face,” or, “They bring pictures of themselves that they’ve done on Facetune.”
 As Ourian points out, women wanting to change their appearance is nothing new: “What is different is that now we can do something about it.”

 The Kardashian/Jenner family are at the forefront of the culture and cult of celebrity bodies.
 Publications use them as arbiters of our values, watching any shifts in their bodies for signs of aging, addiction, plastic surgery, pregnancy, or weight fluctuation.
 They’re criticized for gaining weight or for losing it too quickly; belly bumps immediately become babies.
 Every change in their appearance is picked over—was it from a procedure, was it natural, does it make them more or less beautiful.